How to install and configure Ruby on Rails

 RAILS_ENV=production rake assets:precompile

-With your database service in place you need to make sure your app database configuration is also correct.
-For example, if you are using MySQL your
+With your database service in place, you need to make sure your app database configuration is also correct.
+For example, if you are using MySQL the your

 config/database.yml should look like this:

 # Mysql production: adapter: mysql2 username: user password: password host: 127.0.0.1 database: app

 To finally create your application database and apply its migrations you can run the following commands from your app directory:

 RAILS_ENV=production rake db:create RAILS_ENV=production rake db:migrate

 That’s it!
 Now your Server is ready for your Ruby on Rails application.
 You can daemonize your application as you want.